RalphGuansing/Archify/README.md

 # Archify
-Project for INTRODB to simulate Spotify
+Project for INTRODB to simulate Spotify.
+This project is made using Java.

+## Date Created:
+March 31, 2017